tdsmale/tdsmale.github.io/Jungian.md

 #### SLE / ESTP / ESTp / Predator (Shadow: Custodian).
 Apex Predator.
 Possessing the weak.
+Occupies the top of the food chain by possessing the weak and defeating the strong.
 - Natural: Supremacy.
 Naturally adopts possessive social personas.
 - Constructive: Defence.
 Finds it constructive to emphasises defensive structural rationales.
 - Obligation: Experimentation.
 Feels obligated to try and adopt seemingly useless things.